2012 United States House of Representatives elections in Minnesota

-The 2012 United States House of Representatives elections in Minnesota were held on Tuesday, November 6, 2012 to elect the eight U.S. representatives from the state of Minnesota.
+The 2012 United States House of Representatives elections in Minnesota were held on Tuesday, November 6, 2012, to elect the eight U.S. representatives from the state of Minnesota.
 The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election and an election to the U.S. Senate.
 Primary elections were held on August 14, 2012.

 Overview

+The table below shows the total number and percentage of votes, as well as the number of seats gained and lost by each political party in the election for the United States House of Representatives in Minnesota.

+By district

+Results of the 2012 United States House of Representatives elections in Minnesota by district:

 Redistricting

 A redistricting plan was proposed by Republicans in the Minnesota Legislature on May 9, 2011.
 The plan was passed by the Minnesota House of Representatives on May 13 and the Minnesota Senate on May 18, but was vetoed by Democratic Governor Mark Dayton on May 19.

 In February 2012, a state court panel redrew Minnesota's congressional boundaries with the effect of enacting a "least-change" map.

 District 1

-Democrat Tim Walz, who has represented Minnesota's 1st congressional district since 2007, sought re-election.
-In redistricting, Murray County, Pipestone County and half of Cottonwood County were moved from the 1st district to the 7th and Wabasha County was moved from the 1st district to the 2nd; while Le Sueur County and most of Rice County were moved from the 2nd district to the 1st.
+Democrat Tim Walz, who had represented Minnesota's 1st congressional district since 2007, sought re-election.
+In redistricting, Murray County, Pipestone County and half of Cottonwood County were moved from the 1st district to the 7th, and Wabasha County was moved from the 1st district to the 2nd, while Le Sueur County and most of Rice County were moved from the 2nd district to the 1st.
 The 1st district was expected to continue to slightly favor Republicans.